marksunner/marksunner/README.md

 # Hi, I'm Mark Sunner 👋

-After decades in tech (I was CTO of MessageLabs), I finally have time to chase ideas I care about — physics puzzles, storytelling mechanics, AI tools that work the way my brain does.
-This is my workshop, not my CV.
-Expect rough edges, acknowledged limitations, and genuine enthusiasm.
+After decades in tech (I was CTO of MessageLabs), I finally have time to play around with somw fun things I'm passionate about - such as AI tools (that work the way my dyslexic brain does), storytelling and physics puzzles.
+This tiny corner of GitHub is my play area, not my CV.
+Expect many rough edges, acknowledged limitations, but always genuine enthusiasm.

 ---